 The C standard library provides numerous built-in functions that your program can call.
-For example, function strcat() to concatenate two strings, function memcpy() to copy one memory location to another location and many more functions.
+For example, strcat() to concatenate two strings, memcpy() to copy one memory location to another location, and many more functions.

-A function is known with various names like a method or a sub-routine or a procedure, etc.
+A function can also be referred as a method or a sub-routine or a procedure, etc.